Skip to main content

 3. Grants of Plan-Based Awards Table

-Shows the equity and cash incentive awards granted during the year, including the number of shares, grant date, exercise price, and grant date fair value.
-This table reveals the structure of new awards — whether they are time-based RSUs, performance-based PSUs, or stock options.
+Required by Item 402(d).
+Shows the equity and cash incentive awards granted during the year, including the number of shares, grant date, exercise price (for options), and grant-date fair value.
+This table reveals the structure of new awards — whether they are time-based RSUs, performance-based PSUs (and at what target/threshold/max payout levels), or stock options.
+Multi-year PSU grants typically have a three-year measurement period and disclose the metric and weighting (relative TSR, EPS growth, ROIC, free cash flow).

 4. Outstanding Equity Awards Table

-A snapshot of all equity awards held by each NEO at fiscal year-end, showing unvested RSUs, unexercised options, and their current value.
-This tells you how much “golden handcuffs” wealth the executive has tied to the company.
+Required by Item 402(f).
+A snapshot of all equity awards held by each NEO at fiscal year-end, showing unvested RSUs, unvested PSUs (typically at target-level achievement), and unexercised stock options at strike prices and remaining terms.
+This table tells you how much “golden handcuffs” wealth the executive has tied to remaining at the company.
+A separate Option Exercises and Stock Vested table shows what was actually realized during the year.

 5. CEO Pay Ratio

-Required by the Dodd-Frank Act since 2018, companies must disclose the ratio of CEO total compensation to the median employee's total compensation.
-A company with a CEO earning $20M and a median employee earning $50K would report a ratio of 400:1.
+Required since 2018 under Section 953(b) of the Dodd-Frank Act and SEC Item 402(u), companies must disclose the ratio of CEO total compensation to the median employee's total compensation.
+A company with a CEO earning $20M and a median employee earning $50K reports a ratio of 400:1.

-Pay ratios vary enormously by industry — retail and hospitality companies with large part-time workforces often have ratios above 1,000:1, while financial services and technology firms with higher median salaries may have ratios below 200:1.
-See our worst pay ratio rankings for details.
+Pay ratios vary enormously by industry.
+Retail and hospitality companies with large part-time workforces routinely report ratios above 1,000:1, while financial services and technology firms with higher median salaries may have ratios below 200:1.
+Companies have discretion in how they identify the median employee — they can use any consistently applied compensation measure and exclude up to 5% of non-U.S. workers.
+Two companies in the same industry can therefore report meaningfully different ratios based on methodology choices.
+See our worst pay ratio rankings for the dataset extremes.

 How to Find Any Company's Proxy Statement